CAPA: Continuous-Aperture Arrays for Revolutionizing 6G Wireless Communications: Concluding Remarks and Future Research

 \section{Concluding Remarks and Future Research}

 This article has provided a systematic introduction to the applications of CAPAs in wireless communications.
 We introduced three hardware prototypes of CAPAs, namely electronic, optical, and acoustic designs.
 Furthermore, we discussed three approaches for CAPA beamforming design: the discretization approach, the CoV approach, and the subspace approach.
 Numerical results demonstrated the low complexity and near-optimal performance of the CoV and subspace approaches compared to the discretization approach.
-We also analyzed the performance gains of CAPAs regarding the channel capacity and the DMT, highlighting the superiority of CAPAs over SPDAs.
+We also analyzed the performance gains of CAPAs regarding channel capacity and DMT.
 This article is hoped to provide high-level guidance for future research in this area.
-The investigation of CAPAs is still in its early stages, and many open research problems remain.
-Some of these are outlined below: \begin{itemize} \item \textbf{Channel Estimation for CAPAs:} The continuous aperture of CAPA results in a continuous spatial response function, making channel estimation a challenging task that traditional matrix-based estimators cannot handle.
-New estimation methods tailored for continuous spatial responses must be developed to enable the employment of CAPAs in practical wireless environments. \item \textbf{Wideband Transmission for CAPAs:} CAPAs are expected to operate in high-frequency bands, where wideband multi-carrier transmission will be a common feature.
+The investigation of CAPAs is still in its infancy, and many open research problems remain.
+Some are outlined below: \begin{itemize} \item {\textbf{Channel Estimation for CAPAs:} Given that the signal model for CAPA is integral-based and continuous, which corresponds to an infinite-dimensional channel, the conventional estimation methods, such as least squares or linear MMSE, are no longer applicable.
+However, channel estimation approaches that exploit structural properties and can reconstruct channels regardless of dimensionality remain promising, such as parametric estimation methods and beam training.
+Additionally, emerging machine learning techniques, such as physics-informed neural networks, are also promising for addressing integral-based channel estimation challenges.} \item \textbf{Wideband Transmission for CAPAs:} CAPAs are expected to operate in high-frequency bands, where wideband multi-carrier transmission will be a common feature.
 Extending existing matrix-based multi-carrier frameworks, such as orthogonal frequency-division multiplexing (OFDM), to CAPAs requires further investigation.
 Additionally, CAPA-enabled analog wideband beamforming introduces the issue of beam squint.
 Developing effective methods to mitigate beam squint is an important research direction. \item \textbf{Tri-polarized Beamforming for CAPAs:} Most existing research assumes CAPAs are uni-polarized, meaning the current distribution is aligned in the same polarization direction.
 However, practical CAPAs can be tri-polarized, where the current distribution at different locations within the CAPA varies in polarization.
 In this case, the current distribution evolves from a scalar function to a vector function, transforming the beamforming design into a more complex but interesting new research problem. \end{itemize}